DanielLarsenNZ/examples/talks/wgn-devops-lightning-pester/devops-meetup.md

 ## Intro

 Pester is an opensource BDD framework for PowerShell.
-It's primary use case is _unit testing PowerShell scripts_, but I find it really useful for _integration tests_, _smoke tests_, _database tests_ and _API tests_.
+Its primary use case is _unit testing PowerShell scripts_, but I find it really useful for _integration tests_, _smoke tests_, _database tests_ and _API tests_.